MicrosoftDocs/win32/desktop-src/printdocs/reportjobprocessingprogress.md

 ---
-Description: Reports to the Print Spooler service whether an XPS print job is in the spooling or the rendering phase and what part of the processing is currently underway. ms.assetid: 66f7483d-be98-410d-b0c7-430743397de2
+description: Reports to the Print Spooler service whether an XPS print job is in the spooling or the rendering phase and what part of the processing is currently underway. ms.assetid: 66f7483d-be98-410d-b0c7-430743397de2
 title: ReportJobProcessingProgress function (Winspool.h) ms.topic: reference